GRASP: Replace Redundant Layers with Adaptive Singular Parameters for Efficient Model Compression

 \paragraph{Motivation.} GRASP operates under the hypothesis that redundant layers exhibit an inherent low-rank structure, allowing their functionality to be effectively approximated using low-rank matrices.
 Based on this insight, a straightforward approach is to apply singular value decomposition (SVD) to these layers.
 However, prioritizing components solely based on singular value magnitude does not necessarily correlate with downstream task performance~(\citealp{hsu2022language, hua2025dynamic}).
 To validate this point, we selectively zero out groups of singular values in the weight matrices of large language models and measure their impact on downstream tasks.
 As shown in Figure~\ref{fig:Method}, we make two key observations: (1) The contribution of a singular value to downstream task performance is not solely determined by its magnitude; smaller values can be crucial for task performance in some cases.
 (2) Redundant layers exhibit a highly low-rank structure, where only a few singular directions dominate the model performance.

-\paragraph{Key Design.} To address this limitation, GRASP introduces gradient-based attribution to evaluate the importance of each singular value based on its contribution to model performance, rather than relying on magnitude alone.
+\paragraph{Key Design.} To address this limitation, GRASP introduces gradient-based attribution to evaluate the importance of each singular value by its contribution to model performance, rather than relying on magnitude alone.
 Formally, the singular value decomposition of a weight matrix \( W \in \mathbb{R}^{m \times n} \) is given by \(W = U \Sigma V^{\top}\).
-Equivalently, \( W \) can be represented as the sum of its rank-one components:
+Equivalently, \( W \) can be expressed as the sum of its rank-one components:

 where \( l = \min(m, n) \), \( \sigma_k \) denotes the \(k\)-th singular value, and \( u_k \), \( v_k \) are the \(k\)-th column vectors of the orthogonal matrices \( U \) and \( V \), respectively.
 For brevity, we use \(\Phi_k\) to represent the singular group \(\{u_k, \sigma_k, v_k^{\top}\}\).
 GRASP estimates the importance of each \(\Phi_k\) using a small, general-purpose calibration dataset (e.g., WikiText-2), computing a sensitivity-based score that reflects its effect on model performance, given by: